-With constantly changing medication and the number of pills some doctors prescribe, it is hard to keep track.
+With constantly changing medication and with numerous prescriptions doctors can prescribe, it can be difficult to ensure medication is taken properly.
 Our caregivers can not only provide reminders of when to take medication, but also ensure and support the adherence to their medication routines.

 Establishing a morning routine that consists of bathing, dressing, hair, nail, and oral care allows for minimal effort to starting a day.
 Our caregivers often assist with toileting and incontinence care.
 While providing incontinence care, each caregiver is trained to perform a skin assessment.

-During the initial assessment phase, an individualized Care Plan is created to inform the office staff and caregiver of the exact needs.
-While choosing between our caregivers, our Client Care Coordinators look to match caregivers based on skill set, availability and personality fit.
-Our Quality Assurance Coordinators specialize in noting any changes to the care plan and assuring that care is being provided as promised.
+During the initial assessment phase, an individualized Care Plan is created to meet the needs of your loved one.
+In selecting a caregiver, our Client Care Coordinators match caregivers based on skillset.
+Our Quality Assurance Coordinators visit the home every 8 weeks, noting any changes to the care plan and assuring that care is being provided as promised.

-Whether it is in the client’s car or the caregivers car, our insurance covers it.
-Caregivers often assist with grocery shopping, picking up medication, driving to doctors appointments, or attending social outings.
+Whether it is in the client’s car or the caregivers car, our background checks ensure our caregivers have good driving habit.
+Yearly we verify the driving records through the Department of Motor Vehicles.
+Caregivers often assist with grocery shopping, picking up medication, driving to doctor appointments, or attending social outings.